tanho63/tanho.ca/content/posts/recs/index.md

 Inspired by Derek Sivers's [book notes](https://sive.rs/book) and Vicki Boykis's [favourite essays](https://vickiboykis.com/favorite_essays/).

-These are mostly not specific to R, I plan to eventually collect my current recs for learning R and sports analytics but that'll be a different post.
+These are mostly not specific to R / sports analytics, I'd like to eventually collect those recs in a different post.

 Organized loosely by topic (click to jump to section):